 Final Thoughts

-While there’s no one-size-fits-all solution for a proper workflow, as a general rule, a positive workflow will simplify processes, eliminate redundancies, minimize errors and help your employees accomplish tasks quickly and efficiently.
+As a general rule, a positive workflow will simplify processes, eliminate redundancies, minimize errors and help your employees accomplish tasks quickly and efficiently.

-If you’re noticing bottlenecks in your operations or experiences major (or even minor) setbacks on a consistent basis, it could be a sign of a poor workflow.
+If you’re noticing bottlenecks in your operations or experiencing major (or even minor) setbacks on a consistent basis, it could be a sign of a poor workflow.
 Once you’ve identified the problem, you can start the journey to find and implement the right solution.